yizhoushen/1779-week-4-exercises/README.md

 ### Exercises:

-1) Add the necessary code to the function category_list located in the file app/category.py so that it display all the data in the category table.
+1) Add the necessary code to the function category_list located in the file app/category.py so that it displays all the data in the category table.

-2) Add the necessary code to the function category_create_save located in the file app/category.py so that it insert a new record to the category table.
+2) Add the necessary code to the function category_create_save located in the file app/category.py so that it inserts a new record to the category table.

-3) Modify the query in the function product_list in the file app/product.py so that it the result also includes the category name for each product.
+3) Modify the query in the function product_list in the file app/product.py so that the result also includes the category name for each product.

 #### Important: remember to stop and restart the run.py whenever you make a change to the code.
 The flask server needs to reload the code everytime a change is made.

+### Once you have finished the exercises, go to [PCRS](https://pcrs.teach.cs.toronto.edu/ECE1779-2022-09/content/quests) to answer the questions for Week 4.